Nigel Henderson: Naval career

 Henderson joined the Royal Navy in 1927.
 He served in the Second World War as a gunnery officer.
 After the war he became Naval Attaché in Rome and then, from 1951, commanded the patrol vessel HMS Protector.

 Henderson was appointed Commanding Officer at the Royal Naval Air Station at Bramcote in 1952 and was Captain of the cruiser HMS Kenya from 1955.
 He became Vice Naval Deputy and then Naval Deputy to the Supreme Allied Commander Europe in 1957 and Director General of Training at the Admiralty in 1960.
-In 1962 he was made Commander-in-Chief, Plymouth.
+In 1962 he was made Commander-in-Chief, Plymouth, and on 14 August 1963 he was promoted to the rank of admiral.
 He was made Head of the British Defence Staff in Washington, D.C. and UK Military Representative to NATO in 1965 and then Chairman of the NATO Military Committee in 1968.
 He retired in 1971.

 Writing in 1974 Henderson expressed concern over a general lack of awareness about "Western Europe and indeed of all NATO countries being dependent very largely on Middle East oil".